Initial Rack Setup

 Configure Rack Settings

-On the left pane of the wicket UI, select RACK SETUP.
+On the left pane, select RACK SETUP.
 The current rack status displayed on the right pane will be "Uninitialized" at this point.

 While keeping the wicket UI open, start another terminal session and ssh into the setup command shell: